Akshayvc1/Credit-Card-Fraud-Anomaly-Detection-/README.md

 * Random Forest
 * Gradient Boosting

 From this list, I shortlisted XGBoost, Decision Tree and Random Forest for further testing because of the reduced number of false negatives.
-After testing it was apparent that XGBoost was the best algorithm to implement as it took considerable less time to train compared to the other algorithms.
+After testing it was apparent that XGBoost was the best algorithm to implement as it took considerably less time to train compared to the other algorithms.

 # Dealing with an Imbalaced Dataset